autoit-gui-skeleton/ags-wrapper-json/README.md

 AGS-wrapper-json
 ================

-> A simple *wrapper* of library [JSON.au3](https://www.autoitscript.com/forum/topic/148114-a-non-strict-json-udf-jsmn/) created by Ward for simplifiy handling dependencies of an AutoIt project built with [AGS](https://v20100v.github.io/autoit-gui-skeleton/).
+> A simple *wrapper* of the library [JSON.au3](https://www.autoitscript.com/forum/topic/148114-a-non-strict-json-udf-jsmn/), created by Ward, for simplifiy handling dependencies of an AutoIt project built with [AGS](https://v20100v.github.io/autoit-gui-skeleton/).